We all know that if you want to save money, you need to have a budget.

 Long ago, your only option was to purchase similar budgeting software like Quicken.

 But it feels silly to spend money to save money… but there are free budgeting appes can be very useful.
 They may not have all the bells and whistles as a paid package, but they work well enough so you understand where your money is going.

 These tools can help you make a spending plan and track expenses.
 You can effortlessly connect your bank accounts, investments, and credit cards from any computer or mobile device with internet access.

 Empower is one of your best options if you care more about tracking your net worth and investment performance than budgeting.
 Their platform syncs your bank and investment accounts.
 To see how rich you really are, you can manually add the value of tangible assets like your house, vehicles, and collectibles.

 The free investment tools include a retirement tracker and fee analyzer.
 If you want to retire rich, these tools are a great starting point.
-The only time Personal Capital costs money is if you use their optional wealth management service.
+The only time Empower costs money is if you use their optional wealth management service.

 YNAB (You Need a Budget) deserves a higher spot but it’s only free to college students for one year.
 First-time budgeters have an average $600 savings in the first two months according to YNAB.
 If you’re serious about budgeting and knowing how you spend every dollar, YNAB can be well worth the $98.99 yearly fee.